Blaze-3/BLAKE3-gpu/README.md

 ## Development
 The `basic` directory has the reference implementations.
 Complete them first.
 The blake3 paper is also here for reference.
+Openmp works fine, maybe try to move it to the GPU?